tabulapdf/tabula-extractor/README.md

 tabula-extractor
 ================

-Extract tables from PDF files
+Extract tables from PDF files. `tabula-extractor` is the table extraction engine that powers [Tabula](http://tabula.nerdpower.org), now available as a library and command line program.

+## Installation

+At the moment, `tabula-extractor` only works with JRuby.
+[Install JRuby](http://jruby.org/getting-started) and run

+``
+jruby -S gem install tabula-extractor
+``

 ## Usage